pulumi/docs/content/blog/python-for-pac/index.md

 ---
 title: "Policy as Code with Python"
 date: 2020-06-16
-meta_desc: "Policy as Code for Python available as a preview in the 2.0 release."
+meta_desc: "Policy as Code for Python available as GA in the 2.0 release."
 meta_image: meta.png
 authors:
     - sophia-parafina